RokNikolic/Canny-Edge-Detector/README.md

 ## Matlab Canny Edge Detector

 A matlab implementation of a Canny Edge detector.
-Originally created for a **Processing of medical signals** class in college.